 HIU has been a leader in online education for nearly 20 years, and administrators are certain this merger will open broad opportunities in the Midwest, especially for students who are attracted to the ministry focus of the Nebraska campus, but who feel called to serve in other capacities and professions.
-NC has traditionally focused on pastoral ministry and has developed a stellar reputation in the Midwest for preparing pastors through its Institute for Church Leadership, which includes on-campus learning and church residency components.
+NCC has traditionally focused on pastoral ministry and has developed a stellar reputation in the Midwest for preparing pastors through its Institute for Church Leadership, which includes on-campus learning and church residency components.
 HIU prepares globally-focused servant leaders, offering a broad range of academic programs via its five Colleges.

 The campuses will utilize an integrated campus management system, share online learning and classroom technologies, and have access to extensive library resources and research databases.
 Additionally, the unified institution will now share recent accolades and recognitions, including U.S. News and World Report’s Top 20 West Regional Colleges ranking and being named one of the 50 Best Christian Colleges in the U.S. by Christian Universities Online.

 President Derry and other HIU senior staff members will work closely with Nebraska staff who will continue to manage daily academic, financial, advancement, student affairs and enrollment functions for the Omaha campus.
-HIU’s Board of Trustees now includes two former members of the NC Board.
+HIU’s Board of Trustees now includes two former members of the NCC Board.

 Nebraska Christian College was established in 1945 as an institution of Christian higher education that seeks to bring glory to God by calling people to know Christ, preparing disciples with skills for ministry, and sending them out to make Christ known.
-NC’s Institute for Church Leadership was formed for the purpose of developing leaders and networking students with ministry practitioners.
+NCC’s Institute for Church Leadership was formed for the purpose of developing leaders and networking students with ministry practitioners.

 Founded in 1928, Hope International University's mission is to empower students through Christian higher education to serve the Church and impact the world for Christ.
 HIU is regionally accredited and offers bachelor’s and master’s degrees, certificate programs, and credential programs to more than 2,000 students world-wide through its five colleges: College of Arts & Sciences, College of Business & Management, College of Education, College of Psychology & Counseling, and Pacific Christian College of Ministry & Biblical Studies.
 As a private Christian university, Hope is committed to the integration of faith, service and learning.
 This dedication is reflected in the University’s mission statement, core values and statement of belief, the guiding lights for every activity, class and relationship on campus.